WinnieChu-PolarGeo/Glacier-and-Ice-Sheet-Dynamics-Labs/README.md

-## To use these notebooks, click on the following link
+## To use these notebooks, click on the following link:

 https://mybinder.org/v2/gh/OGGM/binder/stable?urlpath=git-pull?repo=https://github.com/wc2421/Glacier-and-Ice-Sheet-Dynamics-Labs